Army of Darkness

-Army of Darkness (Note: Titled onscreen as Bruce Campbell vs. Army of Darkness and marketed as such on some home releases.) is a 1992 American dark fantasy comedy film directed, co-written, and co-edited by Sam Raimi.
-The film is the third installment in the Evil Dead film series and the sequel to Evil Dead II (1987).
-Starring Bruce Campbell and Embeth Davidtz, it follows Ash Williams (Campbell) as he is trapped in the Middle Ages and battles the undead in his quest to return to the present.
+Army of Darkness (Note: Titled onscreen as Bruce Campbell vs. Army of Darkness.) is a 1992 American dark fantasy comedy film directed, co-written, and co-edited by Sam Raimi.
+It is the sequel to Evil Dead II (1987) and the third installment in the Evil Dead franchise.
+The film stars Bruce Campbell reprising his role from the previous films, and Embeth Davidtz.
+The plot follows Ash Williams as he is trapped in the Middle Ages and battles the undead in his quest to return to the present.

-The film was produced as part of a production deal with Universal Pictures after the financial success of Darkman (1990).
+The film was made as part of a production deal with Universal Pictures after the financial success of Raimi's Darkman (1990).
 Filming took place in California in 1991.
-The makeup and creature effects for the film were handled by two different companies: Tony Gardner and his company Alterian, Inc. were responsible for the makeup effects for Ash and Sheila, while Kurtzman, Nicotero & Berger EFX Group was credited for the remaining special makeup effects characters.
-Tom Sullivan, who had previously worked on Within the Woods, The Evil Dead, and Evil Dead II, also contributed to the visual effects.
+The makeup and creature effects for the film were handled by two different companies: Tony Gardner and his company Alterian, Inc. were responsible for the makeup effects for Ash and Sheila, while Kurtzman, Nicotero, & Berger EFX Group was credited for the remaining special makeup effects characters.
+Tom Sullivan, who had previously worked on Within the Woods (1979), The Evil Dead (1981), and Evil Dead II, also contributed to the visual effects.

 Army of Darkness had its premiere at the Sitges Film Festival on October 9, 1992, and was released in the United States on February 19, 1993.
-It grossed $21.5 million total over its $11 million budget and received generally positive reviews from critics, who praised Raimi's direction, humor, visuals and Campbell's performance, though criticism was aimed at the lighter tone compared to the previous films.
+It grossed $22 million on an $11 million budget and received generally positive reviews from critics.
+Like its predecessors, the film has accumulated a large, international cult following in the years since its release.

-Despite not being a box office success in the U.S., it became a success on video release and later garnered a cult following from fans of the series, along with the other two films in the trilogy.
-The film was dedicated to The Evil Dead sales agent and Evil Dead II executive producer Irvin Shapiro, who died before the film's production in 1989.
+A fourth film, Evil Dead, a standalone sequel of the franchise initially released and marketed as a remake, was released in 2013, followed by a fifth film, Evil Dead Rise, released in 2023, and a sixth film Evil Dead Burn, released in 2026.
+Ash vs Evil Dead, a television series and direct sequel to the original trilogy, premiered in 2015 and ran for three seasons.